 List II of the Seventh Schedule of the Indian Constitution, endows the State Governments with the facility to legislate on matters concerning gambling and betting.
 India continues to enforce the pre-independent gambling legislations enacted by British rulers, but it’s interesting to note that the United Kingdom has changed its gambling laws by allowing most kinds of gambling in the UK in light of the changing society and of their country.

-Goa has gambling by passing the Goa, Daman and Diu Public Gambling Act, 1976.
-The Goa, Daman and Diu Public Gambling Act, 1976 was amended to permit the card-rooms in offshore vessels and slot machines in five star hotels only subject to prior approval and authorization of the government on payment of a specified recurring fee.
-Sikkim has also legitimate gambling by enacting the Sikkim Regulation of Gambling 2005 (amendment).
-The Sikkim Regulation of Gambling 2005 (amendment) permits the government to notify the required areas where permission are often granted for running of casinos on payment of a specified fee.
+Goa has gambling legislation by enacting the Goa, Daman and Diu Public Gambling Act, 1976.
+The Goa, Daman and Diu Public Gambling Act, 1976 was amended to permit the card-rooms in offshore vessels and slot machines in five-star hotels only subject to prior approval and authorization of the government on payment of a specified recurring fee.
+Sikkim has also legitimated gambling by enacting the Sikkim Regulation of Gambling 2005 (amendment).
+The Sikkim Regulation of Gambling 2005 (amendment) permits the government to notify the required areas where permission are often granted for the running of casinos on payment of a specified fee.

 ‘Gambling’ isn’t defined under the Gambling Legislations.
 The meaning of gambling in dictionary is “to stake something on a possibility; take a chance”.
 The gambling under the Gambling Legislation doesn’t include (i) depending on a race; (ii) games of and (iii) lotteries